After its premiere in 1994,

 Although Chandler's mysterious "transponster" job was the brunt of jokes throughout the series, did anyone ever stop to think about how much money this job was actually allowing him to make?
 How did Chandler afford taking care of Joey (like fronting the bill for his acting lessons) for so long?
 And how was he able to just drop his savings on his and Monica's wedding?

-No one on Friends seemed to know what their age was.
+Friends seemed to know what their age was.
 In Season 7, Rachel's 30th birthday is honored through flashbacks of everyone else celebrating their 30th.
 This includes Joey, even though in Season 1 it was established that he was the youngest member of the group.
 So how did he turn 30 before Rachel?
 And she wasn't the only one who was confused about age.
 Ross was mysteriously the same age, 29, in multiple seasons of the show.
+6 Rachel's Real Name

-Rachel's name was spelled Rachel Green in the credits, but her last name was spelled otherwise as Rachel Greene all over the show.
+spelled Rachel Green in the credits, but her last name was spelled otherwise as Rachel Greene all over the show.
 Rachel Greene was seen in places like her work office, on Emma's birthday cake box, and on Ross' wedding invitation.
+7 Condom Balloons

 In Season 4, Joey decorates his apartment for Ross' birthday with hanging paper cutouts and balloons.
 But they aren't just any balloons.
 If looked at closely, it's obvious that the "balloons" Joey hangs up are actually blown up condoms.
 Count on Joe to keep it classy.